vendrhub/vendr-documentation/content/core/1.0.0/getting-started/user-interface.md

 description: The User Interface for Vendr, the eCommerce solution for Umbraco v8+
 ---

-The Vendr user intrface reuses a lot of design elements from the existing Umbraco UI in order to bring a level of concistancy across the two products.
+The Vendr user interface reuses a lot of design elements from the existing Umbraco UI in order to bring a level of consistency across the two products.
 At a basic level though, the Vendr UI consists of a number of key areas, split over  three sections within the Umbraco back-office:

 * **Settings** For managing the various store settings
 * **Commerce** For managing store related content (orders, discounts, etc)